Azure-Fang/No-Man-s-Sky-Mods/README.md

 This mod adds a simple refiner recipe that converts the trade good "Dirt" into Silicate Powder at a ratio of 1:250.
 This ratio was selected based on comparative value and is in line with other Product-to-Material recipes (such as Aronium>Silver).
 This mod is only localized to English!
 It will still work in other languages, but will display "RECIPE_AZURE_DIRT" instead of a localized name.
 The localized recipe is called "Requested Operation: Silicate Refinement": if anybody wishes to have it localized into their native language, provide me with a translation and I will update accordingly.

+## Legacy Research (4.13 Experimental - Steam Build 10741238)
+Restores the ability to research the legacy Wooden, Metal, and Concrete base parts that were deprecated as of Frontiers.
+This includes the "bugged" Large Power Doors in the Wood and Concrete categories, as this is the state they were in when they were deprecated; if this becomes an issue, I'll remove them.

 # Deprecated Mods

 ## MP Freighter